wjoe2046/unit-12-testing/README.md

 #### Headless browser
 A headless browser is a lightweight attempt at mimicking a browser for testing without having to perform the resource-intensive practice of actually running a browser.
 Examples of headless browsers are [PhantomJS](http://phantomjs.org/) and [Puppeteer](https://github.com/GoogleChrome/puppeteer).
 There are [lots](https://github.com/dhamaniasad/HeadlessBrowsers) of headless browsers out there (and most of them have spoooooky names).

 The difference between headless and automated browsers is gray: Cypress has a headless mode, and Puppeteer has a non-headless one!
-Just remember that headless browsers don't _render to a screen._
+A key difference for distinguishing between the two is that headless browsers don't _render to a screen._

 ### Unit Testing front-end code
 Front-end libraries and frameworks such as React and Angular are a bit tricky to unit test because of their heavy coupling with the DOM.
 For instance, I can't just require in a single React Component and make sure it renders 5 cats, because that Component expects to be rendered into the DOM and may rely on `props`, `state`, browser APIs and more in order to even render correctly.
 Luckily, these libraries have options of testing utilities that make unit testing them possible.